AREA44/next-station-starter/README.md

 ### Add your photos

-First, place your photos inside the folder `public/gallery`.
-After that, you need to create a file at in `app/gallery.ts` to edit.
+First, place your photos inside the folder `public/gallery` and edit `components/Gallery.tsx`.

 ### Change site information